-In addition, the Government of New Brunswick periodically establishes the fair market value fees to be paid for the right to harvest timber on Crown Lands.
-Fair market value fees are established for each product and species harvested.
-Charges levied on timber harvested from Crown Lands are based on the amount of timber cut and the fair market value fees then in effect.
-A reduction in the fair market value fees charged on Crown Lands could make Acadian's timber harvested from the NB Timberlands and Maine Timberlands less competitive.
+In addition, the Government of New Brunswick periodically establishes the royalties to be paid for the right to harvest timber on Crown Lands.
+Royalties are established for each product and species harvested.
+Charges levied on timber harvested from Crown Lands are based on the amount of timber cut and the royalty then in effect.
+A reduction in the royalty charged on Crown Lands could make Acadian's timber harvested from the NB Timberlands and Maine Timberlands less competitive.